 Muriel Thompson, Director

-Please join us in our 2014 Saturday Session Workshops: Teaching for Justice and Equity within the Common Core.
+Please join us in our final 2014 Saturday Session Workshop: Teaching for Justice and Equity within the Common Core.

 • March 29th, 2014: How do teachers respond successfully to the challenges of incorporating a social justice approach to teaching?